j-graf/LatticePaths/README.md

 # Lattice Paths

-Package for dealing with lattice paths.
+Package (work-in-progress) for dealing with lattice paths.

 # Examples